Battle of Fort Sumter: Preparations for war

 Conditions at the fort were difficult during the winter of 1860–1861.
 Rations were short and fuel for heat was limited.
 The garrison scrambled to complete the defenses as best they could.
 Fort Sumter was designed to mount 135 guns, operated by 650 officers and men, but construction had met with numerous delays for decades and budget cuts had left it only about 90 percent finished in early 1861.
 Anderson's garrison consisted of just 85 men, primarily made up of two small artillery companies: Company E, 1st U.S. Artillery, commanded by Capt.
 Abner Doubleday, and Company H, commanded by Capt.
 Truman Seymour.

 There were six other officers present: Surgeon Samuel W. Crawford, First Lt.
 Theodore Talbot of Company H, First Lt.
 Jefferson C. Davis of the 1st U.S. Artillery, and Second Lt.
 Norman J. Hall of Company H. Capt.
 John G. Foster and First Lt.
 George W. Snyder of the Corps of Engineers were responsible for the construction of the Charleston forts, but they reported to their headquarters in Washington, not directly to Anderson.
 The remaining personnel were 68 noncommissioned officers and privates, eight musicians, and 43 noncombatant workmen.

-By April the Union troops had positioned 60 guns, but they had insufficient men to operate them all.
+By April, US Army troops had positioned 60 guns, but they had insufficient men to operate them all.
 The fort consisted of three levels of enclosed gun positions, or casemates.
 The second level of casemates was unoccupied.
 The majority of the guns were on the first level of casemates, on the upper level (the parapet or barbette positions), and on the center parade field.
-Unfortunately for the defenders, the original mission of the fort—harbor defense—meant that it was designed so that the guns were primarily aimed at the Atlantic, with little capability of protecting from artillery fire from the surrounding land or from infantry conducting an amphibious assault.
+Unfortunately for the defenders, the original mission of the fort—harbor defense—meant that it was designed so that the guns were primarily aimed at the Atlantic, with little capability of protecting from artillery fire from the surrounding land, or from infantry conducting an amphibious assault.